-5.1 RFPG Evaluation and Recommendation Process
+Figure 5.1: Trinity Regional Flood Planning Group Evaluation and Recommendation Process Timeline

-The RFPG considered recommendations on flood mitigation actions through a multi-step process.
-The RFPG created a Technical Subcommittee tasked with establishing a selection methodology, implementing the evaluation and selection process, and reporting their findings and recommendations back to the RFPG for formal approval.
-Figure 5.1 provides a timeline and key decisions of the RFPG evaluation and recommendation process.
-The general methodology included a screening of all potential flood mitigation actions considering TWDB requirements for inclusion in the Regional Flood Plan and any other additional considerations established by the Technical Subcommittee.
+The general methodology included a screening of all potential flood mitigation actions considering TWDB requirements for inclusion in the regional flood plan and any other additional considerations established by the Technical Subcommittee.
 The reasons for not recommending a particular flood mitigation action were clearly documented as part of the evaluation and recommendation process.